jperov/Hat-Sale-Section-Analysis/ReadMe.md

             'SNAPBACK', 'ROPER', 'A_FRAME', 'BUCKET', 'HATS',
             'UNSTRUCTURED_ADJ', 'FITTED', 'FLEXONE_FITS', 'STRUCTURED_ADJ', 'VISOR')
 )
--- Due to our discount column frequently showing $0 even for sale items we couldn't use it to isolate full price hats.
-The solution was to filter our data to only show items that had a sale price that was above the sale section threshold or were a special product name whose typical price was less than the sale section threshold but had no discount applied.
+-- Due to our discount column frequently showing $0 even for sale items, we couldn't use it to reliably isolate full-price hats.
+The solution was to filter our data to only show items that had a sale price that was above the sale section threshold.

 SELECT
     Date,
     Location,
     Product_Name,
     Category,
-    Payment_Methods,
     Ticket_Id,
-    Selling_Price,
     Quantity,
-    Discount,
-    Tax,
     Net_Sales
 FROM
     Categories